Olduvai domain: Schizophrenia

-Cognitive brain function and brain size
+Cognitive function and brain size

 The dosage of the Olduvai protein domain increases along with brain size, which is seen through the evolution from primates to humans.
-Targeted 1q21 array CGH investigation of the potential association between DUF1220 and brain size found that DUF1220 copy number decrease is associated with microcephaly in individuals with 1q21 CNVs.
-Of all 1q21 sequences tested, DUF1220 sequences were the only ones to show consistent correlation between copy number and brain size in both disease (micro/macrocephaly) and non-disease populations.
-In addition, in primates there is a significant correlation between DUF1220 copy number and both brain size and brain cortical neuron number.
+Targeted 1q21 array CGH investigation of the potential association between Olduvai and brain size found that Olduvai copy number decrease is associated with microcephaly in individuals with 1q21 CNVs.
+Of all 1q21 sequences tested, Olduvai sequences were the only ones to show consistent correlation between copy number and brain size in both disease (micro/macrocephaly) and non-disease populations.
+In addition, in primates there is a significant correlation between Olduvai copy number and both brain size and brain cortical neuron number.

 A 2015 study found that Olduvai copy number is linearly correlated with increased cognitive function, as measured by total IQ and mathematical aptitude scores, a finding replicated in two independent groups from different countries.
 The study specifically studied the Olduvai variants CON1 and CON2, noting that measurement of the very high copy number HLS1–3 variants had been challenging given technologies currently available.
 It found that those with a higher number of copies of CON2 had higher scores on the WISC IQ test and the Progressive Achievement Mathematics test.
 The strength of the association between CON2 and IQ was reported to be greater than that of any other single genetic candidate reported in any previous study.
 This effect was significantly more profound in males.
 The CON2 copy number of most of the males ranged from 26 to 33, with a mean of 29, and each additional copy was associated with an average IQ score increase of 3.3.
 CON1 number, on the other hand, was not found to have a significant association with IQ scores.

 Brain region associations were also studied.
 CON1 and CON2 copy number were found to raise the volumes and areas of all four bilateral lobes of the brain studied.
 Most notably, right frontal lobe surface area showed the strongest association with both CON1 and CON2 copy number.
 This association was slightly stronger with CON2 copy number.
 There were no CON1 or CON2 associations with white matter volume or gyrification index.
 CON1 and CON2 number had been previously found to correlate to grey matter volume in another study.